 Biking in Ocmulgee Mounds

-What to do with Kids
+What to Do with Kids

-The Junior Ranger Program is the go-to program for families to learn more about National Park site.
+The Junior Ranger Program is the go-to program for families to learn more about the National Park site.
 It’s free and takes about two hours to complete.
 You just can’t beat a free program that gives your kid a souvenir badge and swears them in as an official Junior Ranger.

 Located at 1207 Emery Highway (off of Interstate 16) in Macon, Georgia.
 The Ocmulgee Mounds National Historic Park are open from 8 a.m. to 5 p.m. and is free to enter.
 Nominal entrance fee for special events.